Snerdley's in there having a cow right now over what CNN's doing.

 So you put that up there, 800,000 Pentagon employees furloughed because of sequester.

-That's that's why Panetta put the story out.
+That's why Panetta put the story out.

 Not because it's really going to happen, but because it's a great visual aid.

-What's what is happening here?
+What is happening here?

-It's aimed at the Republicans in Congress is all of this is about politics with Obama.
+All of this is about politics with Obama.

 None of this is real.

-And of course, the answer is F. Chuck, as long as you tell them it's real.
+And of course, the answer is, F. Chuck, as long as you tell them it's real.

 Every time the president says this stuff, if you don't question the truthfulness of it, if you don't question the validity of it, if you just report it, and if you amplify it, all you have to do is echo it.